duwcston/Movie-App/README.md

 **Next Steps**:

 1. Complete the user watchlist and favorites feature
-2. Add Redis for caching and performance optimization
-3. Implement AI-powered movie recommendations and descriptions generated
+2. Implement AI-powered movie recommendations and descriptions generated

 _This project represents a journey through modern web development technologies and practices.
 Each feature implemented contributes to a deeper understanding of the MERN stack ecosystem with TypeScript._